apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 <a name="pluggability"/>
 ### Pluggability

-Oak allows to plug custom or additional implementations of the various `SecurityConfiguration` described before.
-Similarly it is possible to provide a custom `SecurityProvider`.
+In a default setup Oak allows to plug custom or additional implementations of the various `SecurityConfiguration` described before.
+Similarly it would be possible to provide a custom `SecurityProvider`.

 _Please note_: this is only recommended for experts having in-depth understanding of Oak internals and which understand the security risk associated